Subu-Solo-Developer/Subu-Solo-Developer/README.md

-- Hi, I’m @Subu-Solo-Developer
-- I’m interested in learning new trending technologies and trying to make some project with it on my free times.
-- Simply this is what my hoppy.
-- This is my private account on github, and below you can get the link for my public account, where you will get all my open projects.
+- Hi, I’m @Subu-Solo-Developer.
+I’m interested in learning new trending technologies and trying to make some project with it on my free times.
+Simply this is what my hoppy.
+This is my private account on github, and below you can get the link for my public account, where you will get all my open projects.

 - So, far I am good at below list of items,
     1. Java